handsomevictor/solana_trading_bot/readme.md

 - SOL: 1 - 0.1 (swapping amount in SOL) - 0.00007 (gas fee) = 0.89993
 - USDC: 1 + 0.1 (swapping amount in SOL) * 100 (exchange rate) = 2

+## Email Notification

+If you want to use it, register an account on Outlook (or any other email service) and enable the SMTP server, and change the following parameters in `./tools/resources.py` or add them to your environment variables:

+- SMTP_SERVER
+- SMTP_PORT
+- SENDER_EMAIL
+- EMAIL_PASSWORD

 ## Reminders

 - Never trade all your SOL.
 Always leave some for gas fees.